RobertGummesson/BuildTimeAnalyzer-for-Xcode/README.md

 ## Installation

-_NOTE: [Some people appear to have issues installing](https://github.com/RobertGummesson/BuildTimeAnalyzer-for-Xcode/issues/1) from Alcatraz at the moment.
+_NOTE: [There is an issue installing](https://github.com/RobertGummesson/BuildTimeAnalyzer-for-Xcode/issues/1) from Alcatraz at the moment.
 You can work around this by building it yourself.
-Will debug when I have a moment._
+I'm working on fixing this._

 Build Time Analyzer is available through [Alcatraz - The package manager for Xcode](http://alcatraz.io/).